PoisotLab/ms_betacov_mapping/README.md

 [@Becker2022OptPre].
 In principle, these hotspots of locally-diverse, virus-rich bat communities should drive more adaptive diversification in their viruses.

-![**Bat and betacoronavirus diversity.** Top panel: relative diversity of known bat hosts of betacoronaviruses.
+![**Bat and betacoronavirus diversity.** Top panel: diversity of known bat hosts of betacoronaviruses in our dataset.
 This map shows that the region with the largest number of possible hosts is South-Eastern Asia.
-Bottom panel: congruence between the evolutionary distinctiveness of the hosts (grey to blue) and the viruses (grey to red).](figures/combined_richness.png){#fig:richness}
+Bottom panel: congruence between the *evolutionary* distinctiveness of the hosts (grey to blue) and the viruses (grey to red).
+Darker areas have higher combined evolutionary distinctiveness for the entire bat-virus system.](figures/combined_richness.png){#fig:richness}

 However, we find that the global pattern of betacoronavirus phylogenetic distinctiveness is quite distinct from both bat host richness and phylogenetic